Artis84/Emotes-Land/README.md

 ### TODO

 -   fix nav bar menu
--   Refresh git cache so the .gitignore can update
+-   Refresh git cache so the .gitignore can update ✔ (git rm -r --cached .)
--   fill the index page with some shit
+-   fill the index page with some shit ✔
 -   Add a "No results" screen
+-   Show page navigation ui when user search emotes are display.